RUCKBReasoning/SpreadsheetBench/README.md

 ## News

-[2025/04] We open-source all 912 questions and related spreadsheet files.
-Check the data in `data/all_data_912.tar.gz`
+[2025/04] We open-source the [complete benchmark](https://github.com/RUCKBReasoning/SpreadsheetBench/blob/main/data/all_data_912.tar.gz), including all 912 questions and related spreadsheet files.

 [2024/09] 🔥 SpreadsheetBench has been accepted at NeurIPS D&B Track 2024 as a spotlight.